xsmh/duoqin-doov-hacking/README.md

 # Install the flashing tools
 This has been by far the most difficult part of the process for most users.
-To simplify the process I have created a customized Linux ISO that comes with the tools you need pre-installed.
+To simplify it I have created a customized Linux ISO that comes with the tools you need pre-installed.
 This does not include SN Writer, which you will only need if you are flashing the American bands.
 You will have to use Windows for it if you need it.

 ## Create bootable USB stick
-1. Download the [Linux ISO](https://drive.google.com/file/d/1CvvSBCKkm-XuoGigf3GqxbLbz0_Ti-_j) that comes pre-installed with the tools.
+1. Download the [Linux ISO](https://drive.google.com/file/d/1Et7JjyKfpadQd9hh9fi7D-ECnHhC0tQT) that comes pre-installed with the tools.
 2. Downloads and install [Rufus](https://rufus.ie/en/#download).
 3. Launch Rufus and insert a USB stick.
 Your USB drive should show up in the `Device` field.
 4. Click `SELECT`.
 Choose the Linux ISO and click `Open` to confirm.